April 2

 Vacuum pump found in consumer-grade sealers.

 Chamber vacuums have more durable vacuum pumps than edge sealers.
 (You can read more about vacuum pumps below.)
-This not only means longer life, it also means they can pull a stronger vacuum.
+This means longer life and stronger vacuum.

-Vacuum sealer vacuum strength is typically given in "inches of Mercury," or "Hg.
-This is a unit of pressure, and the one you will most often see associated with vacuum sealers.
+Vacuum strength is typically given in "inches of Mercury," or "Hg.
+This is the unit of pressure most often associated with vacuum sealers.
 You may also see bar, kiloPascals ("kPa"), or even psi--but most often, you will see "Hg as the unit of vacuum strength.
 (If you want to convert other pressure units to "Hg or vice versa, you can simply ask Google to do the conversion for you.)

 Perfect vacuum is -29.92 "Hg.
 This is the number against which all vacuum strength is measured.
-(Though it is negative pressure, the minus sign is usually understood and not used.)
+(Though vacuum is negative pressure, the minus sign is usually understood.)

 So what's a good vacuum strength for a vacuum sealer?
-Most chamber sealers can remove up to 29.75 "Hg from a bag (that's pretty close to perfect vacuum).
+The best chamber sealers can remove up to 29.75 "Hg from a bag.

-Even the best, commercial-grade edge sealers can reach only about 28 "Hg.
+Even the best commercial-grade edge sealers can remove about 28 "Hg.
 This is very good, but you have to buy a commercial grade edge sealer to get this amount of suction.
-Most FoodSaver-type consumer grade sealers pull 20 "Hg or less.
+Most consumer grade edge sealers (like FoodSaver) pull 20 "Hg or less.
 This means that a chamber sealer can remove up to 30% more air from a bag than most consumer-grade edge sealers.

-This is a significant amount of air!
+This is a significantly more amount of air removed.
 The result is longer storage, less spoilage, and better sous vide results.

 Continuous Operation

-Chamber vacuum pumps are not only more robust, they are also air-cooled, so they can perform many times more seals in a row without a cool down period.
+Chamber vacuum pumps are air-cooled, so they can perform many times more seals in a row without a cool down period than most edge sealers.

-Chamber sealers with rotary oil pumps can run pretty much continuously with no cool downs needed at all.
-Dry piston pumps can seal dozens of bags in a row (maybe more) before needing a cool down.
-(You can read more about these two types of chamber vac pumps below.)
+Chamber sealers with rotary oil pumps (as on the VacMaster VP215) can run continuously with no cool downs needed at all.
+Dry piston pumps (as on the VacMaster VP210) can seal dozens of bags in a row (maybe more) before needing a cool down.
+You can read more about these two types of chamber vac pumps below.

-A commercial-grade edge sealer will also have an air-cooled pump (though not all of them do), and can also perform many seals in a row without a cool down.
-But typically, not as many as a chamber sealer.
+Most commercial-grade edge sealers also have an air-cooled pump and can also perform many seals in a row without a cool down.
+But typically, not as many as a chamber sealer with a rotary oil pump.

 They Can Seal Liquids

-For many people, this alone makes a chamber sealer worth the extra cost.
+For many people, this makes a chamber sealer worth the extra cost.

 No more weak vacuum pressure!
-No more freezing stews and stocks before sealing!
+No more freezing soups and stocks before sealing!

-Because a chamber vac really can seal liquids--and with just as much vacuum pressure as for solid foods.
-This is because air is removed from the entire chamber and not just the bag: air pressure is equalized throughout the chamber, so the liquid--or whatever you're sealing--stays put.
+A chamber vac can seal liquids with just as much vacuum pressure as for solid foods.
+This is because air is removed from the entire chamber and not just the bag: air pressure is equalized throughout the chamber, so the liquid stays put.

-You shouldn't seal warm liquids, because they can "boil" out of the bag at low pressures and cause a mess.
-But as long as liquids are room temp or cooler, chamber vacs really do seal them as well as they seal solid foods.
+You shouldn't seal warm liquids, however, because they can "boil" out of the bag at low pressures and cause a mess.
+But as long as liquids are room temperature or cooler, chamber vacs really do seal them as well as they seal solid foods.

 Chamber Vac Bags Cost Less